drcarenhan/COMP90042_2024/README.md

 | :exclamation:  You MUST use the [ACL template](https://github.com/acl-org/acl-style-files) when writing your report.
 |-----------------------------------------|

 We prefer you to use LATEX, but you are permitted to use Word.
-You must include your student number under the title (using the \author field in LATEX and enabling the \aclfinalcopy option), but not your name so as to facilitate anonymous peer reviewing.
+You must include your student number under the title (using the \author field in LATEX and enabling the \aclfinalcopy option), but not your name to facilitate anonymous peer reviewing.
 We will not accept reports that are longer than the stated limits above, or otherwise violate the style requirements.

-The report should be submitted as a PDF, and be no more than **five(5)** A4 pages of content, excluding references.
-Appendix is not allowed—you should therefore consider carefully the information that you want to include in the report to build a coherent and concise narrative.
+The report should be submitted as a PDF and contain no more than five(5)** A4 pages of content, excluding references.
+An appendix is not allowed.
+Therefore, you should consider carefully the information that you want to include in the report to build a coherent and concise narrative.

-A report should be submitted with the description, analysis, and comparative assessment of methods used.
+A report should be submitted with a description, analysis, and comparative assessment of the methods used.
 You should describe your methods in enough detail that we could replicate them without looking at your code.
 You should mention any choices you made in implementing your system along with empirical justification for those choices using the development set.
 You should also detail both your development performance and the **Final
 Evaluation** performance on the Kaggle leaderboard (and in your submitted code and running log).
 You should use tables and the appropriate charts to report your results/findings.

 The description of your method should be clear and concise.
 You should write it at a level that a Masters student could read and understand without difficulty.
 If you use any existing algorithms, you do not have to rewrite the complete description, but must provide a summary that shows your understanding and you should provide a citation to reference(s) in the relevant literature.
 In the report, we will be very interested in seeing evidence of your thought processes and reasoning for choosing one approach over another (as indicated by the heavier weighting of the “soundness” criteria).

 The report should include the evaluation setup, including dataset description, baseline, and implementation details.
-You need to describe the setup environment and hyper-parameter you used. e.g. input embedding dimension, epochs, learning rate, optimiser).
+You need to describe the setup environment and hyperparameter you used (e.g., input embedding dimension, epochs, learning rate, optimiser).
 Please check the Evaluation (Dataset, Baselines, Implementations) section in the paper [Knowledge-aware Named Entity Recognition with Alleviating Heterogeneity](https://ojs.aaai.org/index.php/AAAI/article/view/17603/17410) Nie et al., AAAI 2020.

 **The justification MUST be based on the previous literature reference (incl. international conference or journal publication) or empirical evaluation.
 (Check the definition of 'empirical evaluation' at the following FAQ Section). **